mvogelgesang/mark-vogelgesang/src/pages/_migrating-to-astro.md

 - Imported the desired font, Montserrat, and added its import statement to the BaseHead.astro file

 Home Body
 - Went to work on index.astro, I had a primary wrapper class for body main called "main" and added it.
+This started to make the site look more like my old one

 Blog Post Content
 - Home content